First Pediatric Dental Visit

 We like to see our patients for their initial visit when the first tooth has become visible above the gums, or by their first birthday.
 Dr. Randy offers a Free Well Baby Screening for all children up to 18 months of age.

-Dr. Randy and his staff are the very best when it comes to making your first, and every visit after, a positive and outstanding experience.
+Dr. Randy and his staff are the very best when it comes to making your first – and every visit after – a positive and outstanding experience.
 We go above and beyond to explain steps and procedures that will take place during the initial visit.
-We ask that our parents try to refrain from using words and terms that may sound big and scary; such as: “needle”, “pull”, or “drill”.
-We like to use silly connotations that are pleasant and non threatening but still convey the same message.
-This helps avoid generating unnecessary fear into your child.
+We ask that our parents try to refrain from using words and terms that may sound big and scary, such as: “needle”, “pull”, or “drill”.
+We like to use silly euphemisms that are pleasant and non-threatening, but still convey the same message.
+This helps avoid your child avoid unnecessary anxiety.

-Establishing a comfortable and fun rapport with each one of our patients is our number one priority.
-Our goal is to teach and educate both our patients and their parents on the importance of proper brushing, flossing, and overall great dental hygiene.
-Doing so will benefit them well into their adult lives.
+Establishing rapport with our little patients is our number one priority.
+By fostering a comfortable, fun environment, we can educate our patients (and their parents) on the importance of great dental hygiene.
+Learning proper brushing and flossing is something they will take with them the rest of their lives.
 Good habits start early!

 During Your First Visit